dominic-simon/KnowledgeEditingforMulti-HopQuestionAnsweringUsingSemanticAnalysis/README.md

 # Knowledge Editing for Multi-Hop Question Answering Using Semantic Analysis

-This is the repository for [Knowledge Editing for Multi-Hop Question Answering Using Semantic Analysis](), published at the 2025 International Joint Conference on Artificial Intelligence (IJCAI 2025).
+This is the repository for [Knowledge Editing for Multi-Hop Question Answering Using Semantic Analysis](), which will be published at the 2025 International Joint Conference on Artificial Intelligence (IJCAI 2025).

+A pre-print has been submitted to arXiv, but is not yet available.
+Until then the pre-print or conference proceedings are available, the manuscript PDF is provided in this repository.

 ## CHECK